EthanJWright/foundryvtt-importer/README.md

     "value": "Chapter 1",
     "tag": "h2",
     "notes": [
       {
         "value": "Treasure: 200 gp",
         "tag": "p"
+      },
-      }, {
+      {
-      "value": "Description: A caravan of goblins descends on the party."
+        "value": "Description: A caravan of goblins descends on the party.", "tag": "p"
-      "tag": "p"
       }
-    ]
+    ],
     "children": [
       {
-        "value": "NPCs"
+        "value": "NPCs",
         "tag": "h3",
         "notes": [
           {
             "value": "Grib the Goblin : friendly, short, willing to bargin.", "tag": "p"
-          },{
+          },
+          {
-          "value": "Chadwick: captured by goblins, wants to be rescued but will betray the adventurers" "tag": "p"
+            "value": "Chadwick: captured by goblins, wants to be rescued but will betray the adventurers", "tag": "p"
           }
         ]
       }